gitnacho/docs/docs/plugins/building-plugins.md

     └── package.json
 ```

->IMPORTANT: Putting your source in a sub-folder is required for local LiveSync debugging.
+> **Important**: Putting your source in a sub-folder is required for local LiveSync debugging.
->Older plugins should be updated to move their source code in to a sub-folder.
+> Older plugins should be updated to move their source code in to a sub-folder.

 And here is the simplest possible implementation of that plugin.